Most cases are usually mild and self-limiting, and most patients will recover within 2 to 4 weeks without treatment.

 The acute infectious illness results in immunity following recovery.
 Relapse of disease is rare, but is possible.
 One UK patient experienced a mild relapse 6 weeks after hospital discharge in 2019.
 The relapse was short, and was not associated with detectable viraemia.

 The occurrence of a second febrile period when the lesions become pustular has been associated with deterioration of the patient’s general condition.

 Severe or complicated disease and death occurs more commonly in younger children and immunocompromised people.

-Most reported deaths have occured in younger children and immunocompromised people (e.g., poorly controlled HIV infection).
+Most reported deaths, prior to the 2022 global outbreak, occurred in younger children and immunocompromised people (e.g., poorly controlled HIV infection).

 In the early years of human infection, 100% of deaths were in children <10 years of age.
 However, between 2000 and 2019, children <10 years of age accounted for only 37.5% of deaths.

 Patients with fatal disease had higher viral loads of the virus in their blood, maximum skin lesion count, and elevated transaminases.

 Severe complications and sequelae were more common among unvaccinated patients (74%) compared with vaccinated patients (40%).

 Case fatality rates (CFRs) vary according to virus clade, geographical location, and availability of medical facilities, and are vulnerable to case ascertainment bias during outbreaks.

 Historically, the CFR of the Clade I virus has been estimated to be 1% to 10%, while the CFR of the Clade IIa virus has been estimated to be 1.4% to 3%.
 The estimated pooled CFR was 8.7% for both clades in one systematic review (10.6% for Clade I and 3.6% for Clade IIa).
 The overall CFR was 0% in an outbreak in the US in 2003.